-It’s close to where explores Bourke and Wills, while making the first attempt to cross Australia from south to north lost their lives.
+It’s close to where explorers Bourke and Wills while making the first attempt to cross Australia, from south to north, lost their lives.

 Camping is allowed along a designated section of Copper Creek on Nappa Merrie Station where the Dig Tree still stands and at Innaminka.

 Allow at least four days to take in the towns and scenery along the way which include Dalby, St George, Cunnamulla, Thargomindah and Innamincka.